 - 1. Typical program and erase time assumes the following conditions: 25°C, 3V, and checkboard pattern. - 2.
-Under worst conditions of 2.7V. - 3.
-System-level overhead is the time required to execute the first-bus-cycle sequence for the programming command. - 4.
-The maximum chip programming time is evaluated under the worst conditions of 0°C, VCC=3.3V, and 100K cycle with 90% confidence level.
+Under worst conditions of minimum operation voltage and the temperature of the worst case. - 3.
+System-level overhead is the time required to execute the first-bus-cycle sequence for the programming command.